Cookies & Tracking

 About Affiliate Links

 Amazon.com wants me to tell you this: The World of Royalty is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+As an Amazon Associate I earn from qualifying purchases.

 In other words, I am a member of the Amazon.com Associates program (and I may also use other affiliate programs).
 If you have cookies enabled and you click on an affiliate link on a World of Royalty site and then buy a book or other product, I will probably receive a commission.